dvdxtrn/weaviate/3_root_cause_analysis/postmortem.md

 ---

 ## 🗒️ Incident Summary:
-During customer load testing on April 26, 2025, multiple shard crashes and failovers occurred, resulting in service instability ahead of the customer’s planned go-live.
+Cloud.ai initiated load testing on their custom-tuned and provisioned environment on April 26, 2025.
+The complex workloads caused multiple shards to crash into an ERROR state and failovers to the replica shards occurred.
+This resulted in service instability ahead of the customer’s planned go-live.

-Several database shards entered a stuck `statemachine` state and could not recover due to an AOF (Append Only File) restore blocker.
+Several database shards experienced failures on both the primary and replica shards.
+Auto-recovery processes entered a stuck `active-change-pending` state and could not recover using the AOF (Append Only File) and required manual intervention to restore the shard health and preload from the persistence files.

-Investigation revealed that the `shard_mgr` configuration for `maxmemory` was incorrect, preventing recovery.
+Investigation revealed that the `shard_mgr` configuration for `maxmemory` was incorrect, preventing initial recovery attempts.

 ---

 ## 💥 Customer Impact:
+- Assessed as SEV2 / P2) Impact: Significant degradation, partial outage
 - Continuous shard crashes disrupted load testing
 - Stability risks ahead of production go-live
 - Manual intervention required to restore service